-Electricity Repair category 2 Notes Aspects of the electrical installation appear to have been upgraded within relatively recent times and any related documentation, where available, should be obtained.
-Notwithstanding this, aspects were seen to be along older lines.
-Sockets are fitted within skirting boards which is no longer recommended practice.
+Electricity Repair category 2 Notes The electrical installation is of mixed vintage.
+Aspects have been updated with relatively recent times and are along modern lines.
+Due to the age of the electrical installation it is unlikely to fully comply with modern regulations.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.